victorchrollo14/techNexus/Readme.md

 1. Sign in and Sign up.
 2. Write and publish blogs also update them.
 3. Display blogs on the Frontend.

+##### frontend pages.

+1. Signin and Signup.
+2. Landing page to display blogs.
+3. Page to Write and Edit blogs.
+4. Profile Page.(optional)